geovedi/book-notes/2023/awe.notes.md

 ### Life and Death (How Awe Helps Us Understand the Cycle of Life and Death)
 - Introduction:
-  - The text reflects on the awe-inspiring aspects of life's beginnings and endings, capturing moments of wonder from birth to death.
+  - The awe-inspiring aspects of life's beginnings and endings, capturing moments of wonder from birth to death.
 - Birth and Early Life:
   - People across cultures are awestruck by the appearance of new life, whether through childbirth or witnessing infants.
   - Childbirth is considered an act of courage and a gift, triggering various emotional responses and bodily sensations.